BobSteagall/gcc-builder/README.txt

-Otherwise, the configure portion of the build process will find the custom 'as' and 'ld' executables in the GCC 9.X.0 directory structure, and build the 'crtbeginS.o' startup file in a way that may be incompatible with your system's default linker.
+Otherwise, the configure portion of the build process will find the custom 'as' and 'ld' executables in the GCC 9.X.0 directory structure, and build the 'crtbeginS.o' startup file in a way that is likely to be incompatible with your system's default linker.

-It is important that the compilation of GCC itself takes place using your system's default binutils, and not the custom 'as' and 'ld' that are installed in the GCC 9.X.0 directory structure.
+It is _critical_ that the compilation of GCC itself takes place using your system's default binutils, and not the custom 'as' and 'ld' that are installed in the GCC 9.X.0 directory structure.